Boat Registration and Licenses in IowaPage Overview

 Replace Lost Registration

-To operate a personal watercraft or a motorboat, with more than a 10 horsepower engine, you'll need to successfully complete an approved safety education class if you are between the ages of 12 and 17.
+To operate a personal watercraft or a motorboat, with more than a 10 horsepower engine, you'll need to successfully complete an approved safety education class if you are between 12 and 17 years old.
 Otherwise, the teenager will require qualified adult supervision.

 After completing the course, you'll be given a watercraft safety certificate.
 You must be able to show the certificate whenever requested by Iowa Department of Natural Resources (DNR) officers.

-If you're interested in taking a safety course, it must be approved by the National Association of State Boating Law Administrators (NASBLA), or else Iowa will not recognize it.
+If you're interested in taking a safety course in Iowa, it must be approved by the National Association of State Boating Law Administrators (NASBLA), or else Iowa will not recognize it.

 Some third-party providers also offer approved online safety courses, too.